yangmillstheory/frosty/README.md

 `undefined` isn't a valid value for a frozen property:

-    // throws 'property2' should be defined
+    // throws "'property2' should be defined"
     let immutable_type = new ImmutableType('my_property1', undefined)